 This market is held throughout November, so you’ll be sure not to miss it.

-For an adrenaline boost, take part in powerboat races or watch the participants of the Race World Offshore’s annual Key West World Championship on the waters of Key West.
+For an adrenaline boost, take part in powerboat races or watch the participants of Race World Offshore’s annual Key West World Championship on the waters of Key West.

-For something unique, visit Casa Marina beach to watch the annual International Sand Art Competition, with mind-blowing sand sculptures competing for the top prize.
+For something unique, visit Casa Marina Beach to watch the annual International Sand Art Competition, with mind-blowing sand sculptures competing for the top prize.

 Finally, don’t miss out on a traditional Florida Thanksgiving celebration with a holiday dinner, cruise, and snorkeling.